 We Can Track Down the Cause of Your Bad Breath

-If you are suffering from bad breath and want to learn why, please call (614) 848-5001 for an appointment with Columbus, OH dentist Mike Firouzian at the Center for Family & Cosmetic dentistry.
+If you are suffering from bad breath and want to learn tips for fresh breath, please call (614) 848-5001 for an appointment with Columbus, OH dentist Mike Firouzian at Firouzian Dentistry.
 We will help you determine what’s causing your bad breath and find the right treatment to resolve it.